Selling guide

 AI summary

-Navigating New Zealand's complex tenancy laws is crucial for landlords to avoid significant penalties and disputes.
-Common oversights include incorrect bond lodging, improper rent increases, and mishandling tenant privacy.
+Staying compliant with New Zealand's complex tenancy laws is crucial for landlords to avoid significant penalties for non-compliance, such as fines and legal disputes.

 Common areas of oversight